 It shouldn’t come as a surprise that one cup of cooked chickpeas upholds around 15 grams of plant-based proteins and a whopping 12 grams of fiber.
 While sufficing your recommended dietary intake of fiber, it is highly favorable for stabilizing the blood sugar levels and managing your hunger pangs between meals.

 Tahini is a nutritious paste made from ground sesame seeds.
-An excellent source of polyunsaturated fats – aka the “good” fats, tahini works on to fortify your heart and brain, while nurturing your skin and hair.
+An excellent source of polyunsaturated fats – aka the sesame seeds hummus and its health benefits “good” fats, tahini works on to fortify your heart and brain, while nurturing your skin and hair.
 Tahini just so happens to be a great source of both protein and fiber, that lets us keeping full and satisfied in between the meals.